 Horizon Europe - RIA

-This project received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 814558.
+The NEWPACK project has received funding from the Bio-Based Industries Joint Undertaking under the European Union's Horizon 2020 research and innovation programme under grant agreement No 792261 (NewPack project).